 Having long distance is one thing and having long distance with the life of the other partner at stake is a completely different scenario.
 I don’t know how other women handle it, the constant fear that their other significant self might not return someday.
 I shiver at the thought.
 I’ve always admired these men in shining armor and their reunions with their families fills my heart with so much pain and love.
 It’s an absolute felicity to watch two souls who’ve craved for each other so long.

 I could never do that.
 I don’t have that strength.
 If in any case I happen to get acquainted with a military man I’d either join the army myself and accompany him to the border or make him quit his job, as simple as that-again I admit, that’s downright selfish.
-And so I pray I never fall in love or get emotionally close to any military man because they’re the purest form of selflessness and love and again I say, I’m a chicken, I have a weakness for love and I cannot do anything about it other than running away from it and hoping not to ever face it in my life.
+And so I pray I never fall in love or get emotionally close to any military man because they’re the purest form of selflessness and love and again I say, I’m a chicken, I have a weakness for love and I cannot do anything about it other than running away and hoping not to ever face it in my life.

 So this for all those brave men out there, armies of every country, soldiers of any race, the very form of courage, valor and humanity, those who’re standing tall and serving without expectations, the very portrait of sheer patriotism- we respect and love you equally.